-Students will complete the required courses, write a professional paper (requires 1-6 cr. of HIST 575), and sit for comprehensive written and oral exams.
+Students will complete the required courses, write a professional paper (requires 1-6 cr. of HIST 575), and submit an MA portfolio.

 Professional paper vs. Master's thesis?

 Both the professional paper and Master's thesis should be primary-source based.
 They should also make an original contribution to a field within the historical discipline.
 In addition, both are held to the same standards in terms of overall quality of historical research, interpretation, and writing.
 Professional papers are graded by a student's major professor and are not submitted to the Graduate School.
 The Department requires a copy of the professional paper for its library.